 - 1/4 tsp ground anise

-- optional: 1 tsp A1 or liquid smoke
+- 1 tsp A1 sauce or liquid smoke (optional)

 - Cooking spray or olive oil for baking

-- Once pressed, cube tofu and add to a food processor along with sea salt, black pepper, red pepper flake, ground mustard, fennel seeds, smoked paprika, garlic powder, coconut sugar, ground anise, and A1 sauce (optional).
+- Once pressed, cube tofu and add to a food processor along with sea salt, black pepper, red pepper flake, ground mustard, fennel seeds, smoked paprika, garlic powder, coconut sugar, ground anise, and A1 sauce/liquid smoke (optional).
 Mix/pulse to combine, scraping down sides as needed.

 - Sample and adjust seasonings as needed, adding more salt for saltiness, red pepper flake for heat, paprika for smokiness, or coconut sugar for sweetness.

-- Transfer the mixture to a parchment-lined baking sheet.
+- Transfer the mixture to a parchment-lined baking sheet (or more baking sheets, as needed, if increasing batch size).
 Lay a sheet of plastic wrap or parchment paper on top and use your hands to spread into a uniformly thin layer about 1/4th - 1/8th inch thick (see photo).
 The more even the layer is, the more evenly it will bake.
 Spritz with a little nonstick spray or gently brush with a bit of oil to help it crisp up.

 - Bake at 400 degrees for 25 minutes, or until golden brown and slightly dried out.
 Then use a small or medium circular cookie cutter to cut out “pepperonis” (see photo).
 Feel free to keep the scrap pieces as well!
 They're just not as pretty.